Conflux-Chain/go-conflux-sdk/api.md

 }
 ```

-BulkCaller used for bulk call rpc in one request to imporve efficiency
+BulkCaller used for bulk call rpc in one request to improve efficiency

 #### func  NewBulkerCaller